 The red dagging pattern represents both the cutting and the flames.
 Notice also the facial image in the black part of his left sleeve, a feature Van Eyck mirrored in Beaufort’s red sleeve seen in the Knights of Christ.
 The black sections also suggest that the quartering – cutting the body into four parts – was done by removing Blount’s two arms and his head.

 Blount’s execution took place at the Green Ditch outside Oxford.
 This is indicated by the man standing behind Blount, wearing a green gown.
 There’s a familiar look about him.
-He resembles Jan van Eyck, or d’Eyck – dyke being the dutch translation of ditch.
-But it’s not.
-However, some seventeen years after Pol Limbourg had died in 1416, Jan van Eyck painted a self-portrait of the Man in a Red Turban, taking his inspiration from the detail and narrative revealed in this section of the January folio.
+He resembles Jan van Eyck, or d’Eyck – dyke being the dutch translation of ditch – and his self-portrait of the Man in a Red Turban.

 News from Belgium this week is that the second stage of restoring the Ghent Altarpiece (the five lower panels when opened) is finished.
 Before and after examples have been distributed to the media worldwide.
 Some of these can be seen at the-low-countries website.